-Pediatrician approved formula is clinically proven to boost growth and weight gain.
+Pediatrician-approved formula is clinically proven to boost growth and weight gain.
 Packed with protein, vitamins, and minerals to deliver complete nutrition.
-Mixes smooth with no lumps or grittiness.
+Mixes smoothly with no lumps or grittiness.
 Comes in multiple kid-approved flavors.
-Non-GMO, gluten-free, kosher, halaal, and suitable for kids who are lactose intolerant.
+Non-GMO, gluten-free, kosher, halal, and suitable for kids who are lactose intolerant.
 Decent price.

 We’d love to see less sugar in this formula.

-Children over the age of 3 require 2 scoops, cutting the number of servings in half.
-Some flavors are a bit hit and miss.
+Children over the age of three require two scoops, cutting the number of servings in half.
+Some flavors are a bit hit or miss.

 Expensive.
 New resealable packaging can be somewhat messy to use.

 Ready-to-drink packaging is convenient for on-the-go meals or snacks.
-Each shake contains 8g of grass-fed protein, 10 fruits and veggies, and 21 essential vitamins and minerals for complete and balanced nutrition.
+Each shake contains eight grams of grass-fed protein, 10 fruits and veggies, and 21 essential vitamins and minerals for complete and balanced nutrition.
 Non-GMO, soy-free, gluten-free, and kosher.
 Not as sweet as some, but most kids enjoy the flavors.

 Expensive.
 We’d prefer a lower sugar content.
 Consistency could be thicker.

 Dietician-approved formula strengthens muscles, boosts energy, supports cognitive function, and aids healthy digestion.
 Covers all the bases with protein, carbohydrates, fiber, omega-3 fatty acids, and vitamins B1, B2, B6, and B12.
 Contains no high fructose corn syrup, added sugar, aspartame, or stimulants.
 Delicious flavor with a creamy texture.

 Not suitable for children under the age of seven.
 A bit pricey.